Chairman – Andy Swindells

 My favourite Cobra sessions are the Summer nights running up in the Clent and Walton Hills.

-Social Secretary – Ellie Bartram
+Welfare Officer and Social Secretary – Ellie Bartram

 Committee Member – Neil Hale